-Other trade allowances are additional sales incentives that the Company provides to customers subsequent to the related revenue being recognized.
-The Company records the provision for these additional sales incentives at the later of when the sales incentive is offered or when the related revenue is recognized.
+Other trade allowances are additional sales incentives the Company provides to customers subsequent to the related revenue being recognized.
+The Company records the provision for these additional sales incentives at the latter of when the sales incentive is offered or when the related revenue is recognized.
 Such additional sales incentives are based upon a fixed percentage of the selling price to the customer, a fixed amount per unit, or a lump-sum amount.

-The accrual balance for sales incentives at February 28, 2014 and February 28, 2013 was \$17,401 and \$16,821, respectively.
-Although the Company makes its best estimate of its sales incentive liability, many factors, including significant unanticipated changes in the purchasing volume of its customers and the lack of claims made by customers could have a significant impact on the sales incentives liability and reported operating results.
+The accrual balance for sales incentives at February 28, 2015 and February 28, 2014 was \$14,097 and \$17,401, respectively.
+Although the Company makes its best estimate of its sales incentive liability, many factors, including significant unanticipated changes in the purchasing volume of its customers and the lack of claims made by customers, could have a significant impact on the sales incentives liability and reported operating results.

-For the years ended February 28, 2014, February 28, 2013 and February 29, 2012, reversals of previously established sales incentive liabilities amounted to \$1,990, \$3,350 and \$3,662, respectively.
+For the years ended February 28, 2015, February 28, 2014 and February 28, 2013, reversals of previously established sales incentive liabilities amounted to \$1,302, \$1,990 and \$3,350, respectively.
 These reversals include unearned and unclaimed sales incentives.
 Reversals of unearned sales incentives are volume incentive rebates where the customer did not purchase the required minimum quantities of product during the specified time.
 Volume incentive rebates are reversed into income in the period when the customer did not reach the required minimum purchases of product during the specified time.
-Unearned sales incentives for the years ended February 28, 2014, February 28, 2013 and February 29, 2012 amounted to \$1,935, \$2,933 and \$2,200, respectively.
-Unclaimed sales incentives are sales incentives earned by the customer but the customer has not claimed payment from the Company within the claim period (period after program has ended).
-Unclaimed sales incentives for the years ended February 28, 2014, February 28, 2013 and February 29, 2012 amounted to \$55, \$417 and \$1,462, respectively.
+Unearned sales incentives for the years ended February 28, 2015, February 28, 2014 and February 28, 2013 amounted to \$1,294, \$1,935 and \$2,933, respectively.
+Unclaimed sales incentives are sales incentives earned by the customer, but the customer has not claimed payment from the Company within the claim period (period after program has ended).
+Unclaimed sales incentives for the years ended February 28, 2013 amounted to \$8, \$55 and \$417, respectively.